zeon256/solid-markdown-wasm/README.md

 bun run build
 ```

+## Performance Optimizations

+In order to not recompute syntax highlighting on every render, all code and math blocks are cached in an LRU cache.
+This drastically improves performance when rendering large documents with many code blocks.

 ## Contributing

 For contributing to `solid-markdown-wasm`, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to contribute to this project.